Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Hence the big questions comin’ from some quarters about the future of HEAT,” Powell informed him.

 “We *need* those six teams, sir, if we’re going to sustain any kind of continuous opstempo.
-As it stands now, every time a mission happens---even little ones like we seem to get a lot more of these days---we gotta stand down, rest, evaluate, and reset.
+As it stands now, every time a mission happens - even little ones like we seem to get a lot more of these days - we gotta stand down, rest, evaluate, and reset.
 That means every time more than one or two of us puts the suit on for any reason at all, we lose the HEAT for a week.
 At least.
 If it’s a big mission, it could be a couple of *months.”*

 “Right.
 Honest assessment then, and no bloody ‘can-do attitude,’” Powell said. *“Can it be done?”*